-In this case, clearly the pharmacy failed to keep its promise and failed to keep its customer records up to date.
+In this case, clearly, the pharmacy failed to keep its promise and failed to keep its customer records up to date.
 I also think there was a failure somewhere in staff training.
-Someone did not take down the right information from the start and I lay the blame on management and training staff in the need to be thorough and accurate.
+Someone did not take down the right information from the start, and I lay the blame on management and training staff in need to be thorough and accurate.